Primary Integrated Care Supports (PICS)

 - The mental illness has resulted in hospital treatment in the previous two years or there is a risk of hospitalisation within the next 12 months if clinical care by a mental health nurse is not provided.

-- The consumer is expected to need ongoing treatment and management of their mental illness.
+- The client is expected to need ongoing treatment and management of their mental illness.

 Once accepted, consumers should continue to receive support for as long as there is an identified need for the program.
 Consumers will enter the transition phase when their mental illness no longer causes significant functional impact or when they have adequate supports in place and no longer require this program.
 In the transition phase, the Provider should connect with the consumer every six months to see determine if further support is needed.